Hinata-Mikami/RefinedRust/docs/tutorial.md

 - the rest of the proof calls into RefinedRust's sidecondition solvers for pure Rocq sideconditions.

 Currently, `rep <-! liRStep; liShow.` will not fully solve the type-checking obligations; it will stop at the last so-called backtracking point before it fails -- in this case, the mutable re-borrow.

+As a first step towards fixing the proof, we enable a config flag for RefinedRust that disables its default behavior of establishing type invariants before doing a borrow: after all, `EvenInt::add` does *not* expect the invariant for `EvenInt` to currently hold.
+We do this by adding the line `generalize RR_CONFIG_DONT_FOLD_PLACES; intros ?.`.

-We can tell RefinedRust to progress type-checking until the failure point, by adding `rep liRStep; liShow.` .
+Next, we can tell RefinedRust to progress type-checking until the failure point, by adding `rep liRStep; liShow.` .
 This advances the typesystem state to a goal of this form:
 ```
 weak_subtype [ϝ ⊑ₑ ulft_1; ϝ ⊑ₑ ulft_1] [κ ⊑ₗ{ 0} [ulft_1]; ϝ ⊑ₗ{ 1} []]